Coletinn/csharp-chess/README.md

 Chess game implementation in C# on console, made on Visual Studio.
-In this project, enumerations, classes, inheritance, public, private and protected methods, exceptions, overloading and other implementations, following the game rule and respecting each piece function.
+In this project, enumerations, classes, inheritance, public, private and protected methods, exceptions, overloading and other implementations were used, following the game rule and respecting each piece function.